blindpandas/bookworm-website/content/news/announce-v04b1.md

 Thanks to our sponsor, we're able to ensure the sustainability of Bookworm's development during this year.
 We also created this beautiful, highly accessible website to be the perminant home of Bookworm.

 If you or your organization would like to sponsor the project or a specific feature, please [get in touch](https://getbookworm.com/contact-us/).

+### Support for new document formats

+In this version of Bookworm we added support for the following document formats, bringing the total number of document types that Bookworm can open to 15:

+* Kindle eBooks of the extensions .mobi, .kf8, and .azw3
+* Microsoft Word 2007 Documents (.docx)
+* PowerPoint presentations (.pptx)
+* Open document text (.otf) and open document presentation (.opf)
+* XPS documents
+* Fiction eBooks (.fb2)
+* Commic book archive (.cbz)
+* Markdown files (.md)

+### Extracting text using OCR